Threatin: 2018: Tour incidents

+MetalSucks identified Threatin as Eames and identified fake record labels, booking companies, and management companies were registered to the same GoDaddy account, as well as 38,000 of the band's Facebook likes that had been purchased.
+Threatin's backing guitarist Joe Prunera and drummer Dane Davis left the band midway through the tour.

-On November 14, Threatin issued a statement reading, "What is Fake News?
-I turned an empty room into an international headline.
-If you are reading this, you are part of the illusion."
-Metal Injection commented that despite the publicity "we have seen no significant gains in Threatin's social media followings or their streaming numbers."
-Scott Eames released a statement to distance himself from his brother's actions.
-He added that, "While [Jered] may try to spin all this as an elaborate hoax of sorts, I can assure you, knowing my brother, that this indeed was a failed attempt at entering the music industry."
-In December, Threatin admitted the hoax and claimed to have sent emails to reporters exposing the hoax on the first day of the tour to build the controversy.
-This claim was later proved false by the BBC, who found the emails in question were sent after the failure of the tour.
+Threatin claimed the incident was an elaborate hoax he had orchestrated, but his brother publicly disavowed the statement.
+Threatin claimed to have sent emails to reporters on the first day of the tour to build the controversy.
+This claim was later proven false by the BBC, who found the emails in question were sent after the failure of the tour.

 In May 2019 it was revealed that Joe Prunera, Dane Davis, and Davis's mother Debra had all sued Eames and his business partner for costs accrued during the UK tour.
 Neither defendant attended the hearings, as Prunera was awarded $10,000 plus $250 in court fees, Dane Davis was awarded $3,975.29, and Debra Davis was awarded $4,035.66.
 Notices sent to Eames regarding the judgement were returned to the court, and the court had reportedly been unable to contact him.

-Return to live performance
+2019: Return to live performances

 Jered Threatin returned to play the Camden Underworld in London on November 1, 2019.
 Prior to the event, manager Jon Vyner stated: "We'll probably promote it in-house.
 Last time there was no one to promote him—because he had no fans at the time.
 Now he does."
 Threatin's return show to the Camden Underworld featured robotic mannequins dressed in T-shirts with "Fake Band" printed on them.
 Threatin regularly handed his microphone to one of the mannequins to "sing" his lyrics on a backing track.
 Other stage spectacles included Threatin pretending to be fellated by a blow-up doll wearing a BBC News T-shirt, before ending the show by smashing his guitar.
 A maximum of 60 people were reported to have attended, with a significant number leaving before the end of the 45-minute show.

+2019–2025: Hiatus, new album and alleged life-threatening illness

+Between late 2019 and early 2025 Threatin made no updates, interviews or live appearances.

+In 2025, Threatin announced a new single, Die Young, along with the revelation that he suffered a number of heart attacks, and underwent emergency open-heart surgery, as a result of his pulmonary arteriovenous malformation.
+Public reaction was mixed with many not believing him and suggesting it may just be another faked PR stunt similar to the 2018 tour incident.

+According to Threatin's website; his second studio album has been mastered at Abbey Road Studios and is expected to be released alongside a full length documentary about the band.